ng-daniel/ng-daniel/README.md

 ## Hi, I'm Daniel.
 Welcome to my github!

-I'm a CS major at Purdue University who likes staring at data and developing games.\
+I'm a CS major at Purdue University who likes building and experimenting with things.\
 Doing my best to code consistently :) and learn to learn efficiently.\
-Hobbies include calisthenics, pixel art, music production, and poetry.
+Hobbies include fitness, pixel art, music production, and poetry.

 <!---